 Gains and losses on equity securities at FVTPL are included in the 'Gains or losses from investment activities' caption in the statement of profit or loss.
-Gains or loss on securities trading are recognised when the company becomes a party to a contract to dispose of the securities, or, in the case of financial assets measured at fair value, upon re-measurement of those assets.
+Gains or loss on securities trading are recognised when the company becomes a party to a contract to dispose of the securities, or upon re-measurement of those assets.